StockSharp/AlgoTrading/API/1801-1900/1880_Genie_Pivot/README.md

 ## Notes

 The strategy processes only finished candles.
-No Python version is provided yet.
+Implementations are available in both C# and Python.